ortus-docs/cfconfig-docs/README.md

 ## License

-CFconfig is open source and bound to the [LGPL v3 GNU LESSER GENERAL PUBLIC LICENSE](https://www.gnu.org/licenses/lgpl.html)
+CFConfig is open source and bound to the [LGPL v3 GNU LESSER GENERAL PUBLIC LICENSE](https://www.gnu.org/licenses/lgpl.html)

 * Copyright by Ortus Solutions, Corp

-> **Info** The CFconfig Websites, Documentation, logo and content have a separate license and they are a separate entity.
+> **Info** The CFConfig Websites, Documentation, logo and content have a separate license and they are a separate entity.

 ## Discussion & Help

-The CFconfig help and discussion group can be found here: [https://community.ortussolutions.com/c/communities/commandbox/](https://community.ortussolutions.com/c/communities/commandbox/)
+The CFConfig help and discussion group can be found here: [https://community.ortussolutions.com/c/communities/commandbox/](https://community.ortussolutions.com/c/communities/commandbox/)

 ## Reporting a Bug